 The Nanocarbons Division established this award in 2018 to encourage excellence in nanocarbons research.
 The award is intended to recognize individuals who have made outstanding contributions to the understanding and applications of carbon materials.

-The award consists of a scroll, a $1,000 prize and assistance up to a maximum of $1,500 to facilitate meeting attendance at which the award is to be presented.
+The award consists of a scroll, a US $1,000 prize, and assistance up to a maximum of US $1,500 for registration and travel expenses to the meeting at which the award is to be presented.

 About Robert C. Haddon